Skip to main content

 • deploy a legal tori (streamer) line, and either set at night, or line weight to legal specifications.

 Additional voluntary best practice measures are described in the mitigation standards for surface longline operations.
-This includes additional measures such as simultaneous use of tori (streamer) lines, line weighting, and night setting, known as "three out of three".
-This consultation seeks feedback on potential changes to the circular which will better align it with the voluntary measures set out in the mitigation standards.
+This includes additional measures such as simultaneous use of tori (streamer) lines, line weighting, and night setting, known as "3 out of 3".
+This consultation sought feedback on potential changes to the circular which will better align it with the voluntary measures set out in the mitigation standards.

 Mitigation standards to reduce the incidental captures of seabirds in New Zealand commercial fisheries [PDF, 722 KB]